Copositive and completely positive cones over symmetric cones of rank at least 5: Introduction

 Numerically, copositive cones over symmetric cones can be well approximated by spectrahedral shadows.
 Nishijima and Nakata~\cite{NN2024_Approximation} proposed a hierarchical inner approximation of copositive cones over symmetric cones, where each level of the hierarchy is a spectrahedral shadow.
 When the symmetric cone is a nonnegative orthant, the hierarchy reduces to that proposed by Parrilo~\cite{Parrilo2000_Semidefinite}.
 In the experiments reported in \cite{NN2024_Approximation,NN2024_Generalizations}, the optimal values of various problems with copositive constraints were numerically identical to the approximate optimal values obtained using even the zeroth level of the hierarchy.

 For specific symmetric cones, the agreement or lack thereof between the copositive cone over the symmetric cone and the zeroth level of this inner-approximation hierarchy has been clarified.
 On the one hand, it was shown in \cite[Proposition~4.12]{NN2024_Generalizations} that a copositive cone over a second-order cone always coincides with the zeroth level of the hierarchy.
-On the other hand, a copositive cone over a nonnegative orthant coincides with the zeroth level of the hierarchy if and only if the dimension of the nonnegative orthant is at most $4$, which follows from \cite[Section~4]{Parrilo2000_Semidefinite} and \cite{Diananda1962}.
+On the other hand, for a nonnegative orthant, the copositive cone coincides with the zeroth level of the hierarchy if and only if the dimension of the nonnegative orthant is at most $4$, which follows from \cite[Section~4]{Parrilo2000_Semidefinite} and \cite{Diananda1962}.
+In particular, in dimensions at most $4$, it also coincides with the union of all levels of the hierarchy.
 When the dimension of the nonnegative orthant is at least $5$, the Horn matrix

-or its embedding, i.e., the symmetric matrix obtained by padding $\bm{H}$ with zeros, provides a certificate that the copositive cone over the nonnegative orthant does not coincide with the zeroth level of the hierarchy~\cite[Section~5]{Parrilo2000_Semidefinite}.
+or its embedding, i.e., the symmetric matrix obtained by padding $\bm{H}$ with zeros, provides a certificate that the copositive cone over the nonnegative orthant does not coincide with the zeroth level of the hierarchy \cite[Section~5]{Parrilo2000_Semidefinite}.

+For nonnegative orthants, the asymptotic exactness of the inner-approximation hierarchy is completely understood in terms of the dimension.
+The union of all levels coincides with the copositive cone over the nonnegative orthant when the dimension is at most $5$, by the preceding zeroth-level result for dimensions at most $4$ and \cite[Theorem~3]{SV2024} for dimension $5$.
+In contrast, when the dimension is at least $6$, the union is strictly included in the copositive cone~\cite[page~1024]{LV2023}.

-The contributions of this paper are twofold.
-First, we extend the result of \cite{BKT20XX}, which was established for nonnegative orthants, to general symmetric cones.
+The contributions of this paper are threefold.
+First, we extend the result of \cite{BKT2026}, which was established for nonnegative orthants, to general symmetric cones.
 Specifically, we prove that for any symmetric cone of \emph{rank} at least $5$, the associated copositive and completely positive cones are not spectrahedral shadows; see Theorem~\ref{thm:COP_not_shadow}.
 Here, the rank of a symmetric cone plays the same role as the dimension of a nonnegative orthant, although in general it does not coincide with the dimension of the symmetric cone.
 As discussed in Section~\ref{sec:remark}, when the rank of a symmetric cone is $1$ or $2$, the associated copositive and completely positive cones are spectrahedral shadows.
 Interestingly, the case where the rank is $3$ or $4$ is still open, and we do not know whether the associated copositive and completely positive cones are spectrahedral shadows.